Localization detection based on quantum dynamics: Introduction

 \section{Introduction}

-Many-body localization (MBL) has recently attracted significant interest~\cite{abanin2019,tikhonov2021}.
-MBL is a sort of generalization of Anderson localization to disordered quantum many-body systems with interactions.
-When the disorder is strong compared with many-body interactions, MBL prevents the system from thermalizing.
-The transition from the thermal and the localized phase, i.e., MBL transition, is recognized as an eigenstate phase transition from the ergodic to the nonergodic phase~\cite{pal2010,huse2014,pekker2017}.
-The MBL transition is usually detected by quantities evaluated with eigenstates, such as entanglement and inverse participation ratio, and spectral properties, such as level statistics~\cite{bardarson2012,serbyn2013a,serbyn2013b,bera2015,bera2016,enss2017,kjall2014,luitz2015,khemani2017a,khemani2017b,zhang2018,kudo2018}.
-The random matrix theory and the quantum chaos conjecture support the relationship between spectral properties and quantum chaos~\cite{casati1980,bohigas1984} and also provide a framework to characterize the MBL transition~\cite{dalessio2016,suntajs2020}.
-Experimental studies have also captured the signature of the MBL transition in disordered quantum systems with different architectures~\cite{schreiber2015,kondov2015,smith2016,bordia2016,bordia2017,luschen2017a,luschen2017b,wei2018,xu2018,kohlert2019,rispoli2019,rubio2019,zhu2021}.
+Many-body localization (MBL) has recently attracted significant interest~\cite{alet2018,parameswaran2018,abanin2019,gopalakrishnan2020,tikhonov2021}.
+MBL is a generalization of Anderson localization for disordered quantum many-body systems with interactions.
+When the disorder is strong enough, MBL prevents the system from thermalizing.
+The transition from the thermal to the localized phase, i.e., MBL transition, is recognized as an eigenstate phase transition from the ergodic phase to the non-ergodic phase~\cite{pal2010,huse2014,pekker2017}.
+The MBL transition is typically detected by quantities evaluated using eigenstates, such as entanglement, inverse participation ratio, and one-particle density matrix~\cite{bardarson2012,serbyn2013a,serbyn2013b,bera2015,bera2016,kjall2014,enss2017,orell2019,luitz2015,khemani2017a,khemani2017b,hopjan2020,zhang2018,gray2018}, and spectral properties, such as level statistics~\cite{pal2010,enss2017,luitz2015,khemani2017a,khemani2017b,kudo2018,orell2019}, as well as local observables~\cite{pal2010,enss2017,kjall2014,orell2019}.
+The random matrix theory and quantum chaos conjecture support the relationship between spectral properties and quantum chaos~\cite{casati1980,bohigas1984} and also provide a framework for characterizing the MBL transition~\cite{dalessio2016,suntajs2020}.
+Experimental studies have also captured the signature of the MBL transition in disordered quantum systems with different architectures~\cite{schreiber2015,kondov2015,smith2016,bordia2016,bordia2017,luschen2017a,luschen2017b,wei2018,xu2018,kohlert2019,rispoli2019,rubio2019,zhu2021,gong2021}.
+In experiments, MBL is often explored by the investigation of quantum dynamics.
+For example, the imbalance between the populations of even and odd sites in an atomic system is a measurable quantity for localization detection.
+The initial state has populations only on even sites, while odd sites are empty.
+Then, the imbalance is close to $1$ initially and relaxes to zero as the system thermalizes.
+However, the imbalance maintains a finite value in the localized phase due to the initial state memory.